Ground Chicken Meatballs

 I’m so glad you enjoyed them Aleksandra!!
 I love to hear when people make my recipes.

 LOL!
 Some of the best recipes comes from mistakes.
 I would have done the same as you — continued on and see what turns out.
-We’ve gotten on a kick of using more chicken as in chicken sausage.
-We haven’t done the meatballs yet.
-Your recipe is going to be the first one we do.
+Your recipe is was fabulous.

 Thanks so much Marisa!
 Isn’t it the truth!
 Sometimes food mistakes become my favorites!

 My kid loves meatballs for dinner.
-This chicken version sounds so delicious and flavorful.
-I must save this recipe and give it a try.
-It’s perfect healthy and quick family meal.
+This chicken version was so delicious and flavorful.

 They are so good Cathleen!
 So delicious!

 Loved reading this post Elaine and I love when a happy accident turns out deliciously!
-Thanks for sharing this meatball recipe I’m super inspired to try it :).
+Thanks for sharing this meatball recipe as it was delicious. :).

 These low carb meatballs packed with flavours, loving all the herbs gone into making this recipe, such a great recipe to keep.